adaszko/complgen/README.md

  * Add an option to the compile subcommand to output a SVG file with a [railroad diagram](https://github.com/lukaslueg/railroad) to ease grammar development.

- * Add an option to the compile subcommand to output a DOT file depicting the DFA

  * Show completion hints in ZSH and Fish (Bash does not support them): `--invert-match "select non-matching lines"`

  * Support copying pieces of shell scripts that can define shell functions callable from inline shell commands ({[...]}):